Abeeekoala/IAC-Team-12/README.md

 ## Introduction
 This repo contains our fully verified RISC-V, full 32i base instruction compatible CPU with pipelining and cache.
+- `main` contains the verified Pipelined CPU with 2-way set associated Cache.
+- `SingleCycle` contains the verified single-cycle CPU.
+- `Pipelined` contains the verified Pipelined CPU with hazard unit.
+- `Pipelinedw/L1L2`, `Superscalar`, and `Branch-prediction` are still works in progress.

 ### Table of Contents
  - The Team